 A test process has been derived that measures the mastery of individual skills through different evaluations taking place over a five-day period.
-This evaluation consist of the Army Physical Fitness Test (APFT), Day and Night Land Navigation, Weapons Master Skills Testing (MST) stations, Individual Tactical Test (ITT) lanes, Foot March, and the Weapons Proficiency Test.
-These evaluations place eligible Candidates under varying degrees of stress that test their physical and mental abilities as they execute critical Infantry tasks to established standards.
+This evaluation consists of the Army Physical Fitness Test (APFT), Day and Night Land Navigation, Individual Testing Stations, and the 12- Mile Forced March and the Clearance of Objective Bull.
+These evaluations place eligible Candidates under varying degrees of stress that test their physical and mental abilities as they execute critical Infantry tasks to an established set of standards.
 The scope for each of these events follows:

-Land Navigation tests the ability of Candidates to navigate from one point to another using a map and compass while equipped with their individual combat gear.
+Land Navigation.
+Land Navigation tests the ability of Candidates to navigate from one point to another using a map and compass on a self-correcting course while equipped with their individual combat gear.
 This is the second graded event they will undertake, demonstrating their proficiency under both day and night conditions.
 Land Navigation testing will be conducted in accordance with FM 3-25.26 and is not re-testable.
 Unit level waivers are considered on a case by case basis.
 Refer to Chapter 5 for more details on this event.

-Master Skills Testing stations evaluates individual proficiency and confidence with weapons systems common to an Infantry Company, as well as their associated functions.
-MST is conducted to a defined standard in a formal, round-robin fashion.
-MST is re-testable and Candidates must pass each MST station in order to continue to the Individual Tactical Test (ITT) lanes.
+EIB Individual Testing Stations.
+Individual Testing Stations are conducted to a defined standard in a formal, round-robin fashion.
+Individual Testing Stations are re-testable and Candidates must pass each Individual Testing Station in order to continue.
 Refer to Chapter 6 for more details on this event.

-The foot march and completion of the weapons proficiency skills test are the last events in the EIB test.
-Candidates must complete the 12-mile route in three hours or less, and then successfully complete the tasks associated with the weapons proficiency skills to receive a Go for the foot march.
-Both events will be conducted according to standards established in this publication, with additional standards for the foot march outlined in FM 21-18.
-The foot march and the weapons proficiency test are not re-testable.
-Refer to Chapter 8 for more details on this event
+12-Mile Forced March.
+The 12-Mile Forced March is the last event in the EIB test.
+Candidates must complete the 12-Mile route in three hours or less and then complete the tasks associated with the Clearance of Objective Bull in 20 minutes or less to receive a GO for the 12-Mile Forced March event.
+Both events will be conducted according to the standards established in this publication, with additional standards for the 12-Mile Forced March outlined in FM 21-18.
+The 12-Mile Forced March and the Clearance of Objective Bull are not re-testable.
+Refer to Chapter 8 for more details on this event.